Overview of Form 990-EZ.

 In general, all information the organization reports on or with its Form 990-EZ, including schedules and attachments,

 will be available for public inspection.
-Note, however, the special rules for Schedule B (Schedule of Contributors), a required
+Note, however, the special rules for Schedule B, a required schedule for certain

 organizations that file Form 990-EZ.
 Make sure the forms and schedules are clear enough to photocopy legibly.
 For more information

 on public inspection requirements, see Appendix D

 and Pub.
 557, Tax-Exempt Status for Your Organization.

 A Form 990-EZ is not complete without a proper signature.
 For details, see the instructions to the Signature Block